What Is Stucco? The Complete Homeowner’s Guide

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Stucco is more than just a finish; it is an engineered cladding system that has defined California architecture for a century.
-From Mission Revival to modern minimalism, stucco provides the thermal mass, fire resistance, and durability required in our climate.
+Stucco is more than just a surface finish; it is a complex, engineered cladding system that has defined California architecture for over a century.
+From historic Spanish Revival estates to modern custom builds, a proper stucco envelope provides the thermal mass, fire resistance, and durability required in our coastal and high-fire zones.

-A properly installed Three-Coat Stucco System is designed to last 50 to 80 years.
-Unlike wood siding that rots or vinyl that cracks, cement stucco hardens over time.
+A traditional, code-compliant three-coat stucco system applied over framed walls is designed to last 50 to 80 years.
+Unlike wood siding that decays or vinyl that degrades under UV exposure, cement plaster undergoes a hydration process that hardens and increases in strength over time.

-- Application Quality: Adherence to ASTM C926 mixing and curing standards.
+- Application Quality: Adhering to ASTM C926 mixing proportions and hydration rules (48 hours of moist curing per base coat).

 Free Assessment